Running with Docker

 plugins

-directory is there to accommodate additional ArchivesSpace plugins proxy-config/default.conf
+directory is there to accommodate additional ArchivesSpace plugins.
+By default, it contains thelocal

 contains the configuration of the bundlednginx